alanrob17/Understanding-Typescript/01-Getting-started.md

 **Note:** in the **button** statement we have added an exclamation mark at the end of the statement.
 This stops a possible null exception error.
 We know that there will be input values added.

-In our Typescript file we get the following error.
+In our TypeScript file we get the following error.

 > src/using-ts.ts:10:19 - error TS2345: Argument of type 'string' is not assignable to > parameter of type 'number'.
 >